kallaway/100-days-of-code/log.md

 **Thoughts:** Will continue down this route for a few days as I play with some code and experiment with VS Code.

+### Day 32: March 1, 2021
+#####

+**Today's Progress**: Worked on a golang REST API tutorial.

+**Thoughts:** Not sure where this came from, but was wanting to learn GO and also REST APIs and they seemed like a good fit.
+I didn't invent anything here, but found a nice tutorial I followed [here](https://tutorialedge.net/golang/creating-restful-api-with-golang).
+Will continue tomorrow.
+Hoping to get back on the routine as the time between days has been growing.